-To obtain approval for a proposed activity, proponents must complete a Course Approval Form, available on the AFS website at www.fisheries.org or from the Units Coordinator at the AFS Headquarters Office.
-Completed forms should be submitted at least 2 months prior to proposed date for the activity to the Units Coordinator or CE Chair.
+To obtain approval for a proposed activity, proponents must complete a course approval form, available on the AFS website at www.fisheries.org or from the designated staff liaison at the AFS Headquarters Office.
+Completed forms should be submitted at least two months prior to proposed date for the activity to the designated AFS staff liaison or CE chair.
 Forms are sent to the committee for review.
-A decision to approve/disapprove along with any recommendations to improve the course and designation of CEUs (if any) is sent to the course contact, usually within three to four weeks.
+A decision to approve/disapprove along with any recommendations to improve the course and designation of CEUs (if any) is sent to the course contact, usually within 3-4 weeks.

-When a course has been approved, the Units Coordinator sends the instructor/course contact the forms students must complete to obtain CEU credit.
+When a course has been approved, the designated AFS staff liaison sends the instructor/course contact the forms students must complete to obtain CEU credit.
 These must be filled out during the CE activity.
 Course contacts must also collect a CEU registration fee for each student who wants to receive CEUs.
-The fee is \$7.00 per AFS member and \$10.00 per nonmember.
+The fee is US\$7.00 per AFS member and \$10.00 per nonmember.
 Completed forms and one check covering all registration fees must be sent to the Unit Services Coordinator by the course contact after completion of the activity.
 Course participants who are receiving academic credit are not eligible for CEU credit.